alirezasaremi.com logo

 );

-}The assistant writes code quickly, but you must review and adjust it according to your project’s standards.
-AI can reduce boilerplate but cannot replace critical thinking or domain knowledge.
+The assistant writes code quickly, but you must review it, adjust and might refactor it according to your project’s standards.
+AI can reduce boilerplate but cannot replace critical thinking or provide you ac secure app in any aspect.

 3. Design Tools and Accessibility